Ahmed291005/Python-Assignment-1/README.md

 This assignment demonstrates a solid foundation in Python programming.
 It covers essential core concepts including:

-Data Types: Effective use of Strings, Integers, Floats, and Booleans.
-Conditional Logic: Implementation of if-else and elif statements to handle decision-making processes.
+Data Types: Effective use of Strings, Integers, Floats, and Booleans.\n Conditional Logic: Implementation of if-else and elif statements to handle decision-making processes.
 Variable Management: Proper naming conventions and dynamic data handling.
 Basic Syntax: Writing clean, readable, and efficient Python code.